vasylenko/devdosvid.blog/cv/cv.md

 Activities and interests
 ------------------------
 Science
 :   Fond of History, Astronomy, and Physics.
-I wish to see Betelgeuse supernova explosion someday, although the explosion date is somewhere between today and 100k years ☺️
+I wish to see Betelgeuse supernova explosion someday even though the expected explosion date is somewhere between today and 100k years. ☺️

 Traveling
 :   I like to explore new cities and countries, and I like trekking.
 After gettingn to the Annapurna base camp, I want to visit the base camp of Everest.